firefly-iii/docs/docs/docs/data-importer/installation/self-hosted.md

 1. [Firefly-III CSV-Importer Ubuntu 20.04 Proxmox Installation Guide](https://gist.github.com/Engr-AllanG/e87f827092e3a6b876b912cd897428ae).
 Remember to change 'CSV' to 'data' where necessary.

 !!! warning
-    FIDI will not work properly when installed or accessed through a subdirectory on your web server.
-If you run FIDI from `/fidi`, `/importer` or a similar subdirectory your milage may vary and I can't support you.
+    The data importer will not work properly when installed or accessed through a subdirectory on your web server.
+If you run the data importer from `/fidi`, `/importer` or a similar subdirectory your mileage may vary and I can't support you.

 ## Installation instructions